Data is a hugely valuable commodity and a powerful tool. It’s no accident both Google and Facebook’s business modelsare based on collecting user data.

 Regulated firms collect and process a whole range of data to prove a customer’s identity, both primary and secondary.
 This might be anything from a government identity database to scanning media channels.

 The process of reviewing digital data helps identify and weed out criminals seeking to launder money, which can be associated with different illegal activities ranging from terrorism to modern slavery to drugs trafficking to cybercrime.
-It also prevents crimes like fraud.
+Data used to verify individuals applying for financial products also helps prevent crimes like fraud.

 There is, therefore, huge value in good quality KYC data because it protects regulated firms from criminals, it ensures compliance with anti-money laundering and other financial crime regulations, and it brings real customers onboard with important financial products.